Film & Television

 Michael is the 2017-2019 Creative Writing Fellow in Poetry at Emory University.

-Experienced instructor of 20+ college courses, including creative writing, comics, film, business and tech writing, American and British literature, and freshman composition.
+Experienced instructor of 20+ college courses, including creative writing, comics, film, business and tech writing, American and British literature, and composition and argumentation.
 Committed to student success.

-Currently reading for Nightjar Review.
-Former staff-member at publications like Black Warrior Review, The Journal, and Third Coast.
-Experience reading for several book contests and journal / anthology contests.
+Former staff-member at publications like Black Warrior Review, The Journal, Third Coast, and Nightjar Review.
+Experience reading for book, journal, and anthology contests.

 Former Coordinator for the Poets-in-Print Reading Series, Assistant Coordinator of WMU Creative Writing, and Curriculum Development Coordinator for the WMU Writing Center.